magomimmo/modern-cljs/doc/second-edition/tutorial-12.md

 ```

 Do you want to see if the `valip` namespaces are available from the
-CLJS as well? test them by interacting with some of the predicates.
+CLJS as well?
+Test them by interacting with some of the predicates.

 ```clj
 cljs.user> (require '[valip.core :refer [validate]]